WebAssembly/WASI/README.md

 1. Define a set of portable, modular, runtime-independent, and WebAssembly-native APIs which can be used by WebAssembly code to interact with the outside world.
-These APIs preserve essential sandboxed nature of WebAssembly through a [Capability-based] API design.
+These APIs preserve the essential sandboxed nature of WebAssembly through a [Capability-based] API design.
 2. Specify and implement incrementally.
 Start with a Minimum Viable Product (MVP), then adding additional features, prioritized by feedback and